jmcgallia/8-week-sql-challenge/README.md

         GROUP BY customer_id;
 ### Question 3
 What was the first item from the menu purchased by each customer?
+**Solution notes**: It is possible that someone has 2+ 'first items,' since we only have the 'day ordered' for our data and someone can order more than one thing on a given day.
+So, the results table may have 1+ rows for each customer, each row showing one of the first foods that they ordered (on the first day that they ordered.)

         SELECT DISTINCT s.customer_id, m.product_name
         FROM dannys_diner.sales s